dou1984/coev/paper/An efficient event-driven coroutine solution.md

 # Summarize

 All awaiter coroutines are event-driven.
-When you need to wait for an event, the event is saved in the async.
-When the event is completed, resume the event and jump to the waiting awaiter.
-When the awaiter completes, you can return to the caller awaiter.
-Developers only need to understand awaiter, event, async and wait_for functions.
-They do not need to understand promise_type, coroutine_handle and other processes, nor do they need to re-encapsulate coroutines according to different businesses.
-This can greatly reduce the difficulty of development and is also consistent with The development thinking and habits of most people.
+When waiting for an event, save the event in async.
+When the event completes, resume the event and jump to the waiting awaiter.
+When the awaiter completes, it can return to the waiting caller’s awaiter.
+Developers only need to understand awaiter, event, async, and the wait_for function.
+There is no need to understand concepts like promise_type or coroutine_handle , nor is there a need to encapsulate coroutines based on different business logic.

+The solution is highly abstract and can be used to transform asynchronous programs into coroutines.
+Whether it’s file I/O, networking, pipelines, or business code, all asynchronous processes can be converted into coroutines.
+This significantly reduces development complexity and aligns with the thinking habits of most developers.

+The author has provided a complete implementation, including examples with HTTP, MySQL client, and Hiredis.
+You can find the source code at <https://github.com/dou1984/coev/tree/main/src/coev>.